Vikitheboss/LIC-lab/exp1_cs_amplifier.md

 AC analysis is used to determine the frequency response of the amplifier.
+To get the proper bandwidth we need to add a capacitor of 1FF because>
+### Why 1 fF Capacitor is Added

+A 1 fF capacitor is added at the output to model load and parasitic capacitances.
+It creates a dominant pole at the output node, which limits the high-frequency gain and defines a practical -3 dB bandwidth.

+Without the capacitor, the bandwidth appears unrealistically large.

 ### Midband Gain
 <img width="1912" height="854" alt="image" src="https://github.com/user-attachments/assets/6372f682-a7a3-47b4-b9bb-bdc0a3573a75" />